 The Public Administration Minor provides courses to provide essential background and internship experiences for students seeking employment in state or local government.
 It is open to all students.
 You may wonder what our public officials actually do.
-Perhaps you’re thinking about a career in public service but don’t know what that would involve.
+Perhaps you are thinking about a career in public service but do not know what that would involve.
 Public Administration provides a hands-on insider’s view of government by teaching students how public organizations function.

 Why Study Public Administration?